FAQ

 Do you accept insurance?

-Below are some questions that are helpful to ask your insurance company before your first session:
+If you are planning to submit a “super bill” below are some questions that are helpful to ask your insurance company before your first session:

 • Do my insurance benefits include mental health services?